Trust and safety is not a product edge case

 Last week, my colleague @katmeister chronicled her recent experience with online harassment (content warning: racist, sexist, transphobic, hateful language, and online abuse).
-Kat’s post is well worth reading if you want to better understand how people (most of whom don’t look like me) experience the internet daily, but one line in particular stood out to me:
+Kat’s post is well worth reading to better understand how people (most of whom don’t look like me) experience the internet daily, but one line in particular stood out to me:

 it’s always an “edge case” until someone’s personal safety is threatened.